How to optimize React using React DevTools

 Fixing expensive components

-If your component is taking a lot of time because it renders many child components, you could look into using virtualization (also known as windowing) libraries like react-window and react-virtualized.
-They work around the issue by rendering only child components that appear in the viewport, rather than all the child components at once.
+If your component takes a long time to render due to many child components, consider using virtualization (also known as windowing) libraries like react-window and react-virtualized.
+These libraries help by rendering only the child components that are visible in the viewport, rather than all of them at once.

 Fixing components that re-render too many times

-Their telltale sign is when the profile has hundreds of frames.
-Components that re-render too often usually do not affect the user's experience, but they cause unnecessary power usage and make profiling harder by filling up the bar chart in the top right.
+A clear sign of this problem is when the profile shows hundreds of frames.
+Components that re-render too frequently typically do not impact the user’s experience, but they can lead to unnecessary power consumption and complicate profiling by cluttering the bar chart in the top right.

 function Spinner() {